slideflow/slideflow/docs/_sources/pipeline.rst.txt

 Step 3: Model training
 **********************

 5) **Choose hyperparameters**.
 Before training can begin, you must choose both a model architecture (e.g. InceptionV3, VGG16, ResNet, etc.) and a set of hyperparameters (e.g. batch size, learning rate, etc.).
-This can be done explicitly one at a time, or an automatic hyperparameter sweep can be configured.
+This can be done explicitly one at a time, or an automatic hyperparameter sweep (grid search via :meth:`slideflow.Project.create_hp_sweep` or Bayesian search via :meth:`slideflow.Project.smac_search`) can be configured.

 6) **Initiate training**.
 Train your model across all desired hyperparameters and select the best-performing hyperparameter combination for final evaluation testing.